weeblrpress/clearstatus/README.md

 You can and should use other media to communicate such as Twitter.
 But tweets come and go and quickly disappear in the Twitter feeds - when they are not simply hidden by Twitter algorithms.
 Your status page provides a fixed location where your users can go and be updated.
 As a matter of fact, you can easily embed relevant tweets to a specific issue so you get best of both worlds as you can see in the screenshot above.

-> Did we mention ClearStatus is multilingal? if you so desire, your status page will have a language switcher and separate content per language.
+> Did we mention ClearStatus is multilingual? if you so desire, your status page will have a language switcher and separate content per language.
 Messages for English, Spanish and French are built-in and you can easily add your own.

 ## Requirements